grafana/metrictank/chaos/README.md

 ## dependencies

-before running, download these containers: gaiadocker/iproute2, gaiaadm/pumba (actually for now checkout https://github.com/gaia-adm/pumba/pull/58 and build that locally)
-(the go tests will automatically download them but it would mess up the timing results)
+before running, download these containers: gaiadocker/iproute2, gaiaadm/pumba (the go tests will automatically download them but it would mess up the timing results)

 ## how it works